 Design & make 'three Silver rings' with Sterling Silver and some Semi-Precious Stones with Melinda Scarborough

 Your experienced professional tutor, Melinda, will guide you through the process of designing your rings and show you how to use the workshop tools with systematic demonstrations.
-The new camera and screen system will be used these demos, whilst students remain safely at their desks.
-Once ready to start you will cut out your silver using a saw frame (each student has their own) and then shape the pieces to add texture and interest.
+The new camera and screen system will be used during these demos, whilst students remain safely at their desks.
+Once ready to start you will cut out your silver using a saw frame (each student has their own) and then shape the pieces to add texture and interest using your own set of tools provided.

 You will learn the basic techniques of soldering, surface textures and how to get a nice professional finish to ensure that your three rings will sit together well if required.
 This is quite an intensive day, but by the end of it you will be able to leave with a set of 3 different rings that you yourself have designed and made.
 The material cost is £15 and the tutor will have more materials to buy if necessary.